Our Goal

-Certain legal situations require immediate attention.
-If you or your loved one is facing a sudden medical crisis, incapacity, or urgent guardianship matter, our office may be able to expedite the intake and scheduling process depending on the circumstances.
+Some legal matters require immediate attention.
+If you or a loved one is facing a sudden medical crisis, incapacity, or urgent guardianship issue, our office may be able to expedite intake and scheduling based on the circumstances.
+While not every matter qualifies as an emergency, we strive to provide timely guidance when families need help most.

 Situations That May Qualify as an Emergency